Edward F. Cline: Television

 Cline became a pioneer in television when his old crony, Buster Keaton, became one of the first movie comedians to succeed in the new medium.
 Keaton and Cline collaborated on two of Keaton's series.

 Comic bandleader Spike Jones was famous for using wild visual gags in his band's performances, and his television show required even more material.
 Jones found an ideal resource in Eddie Cline, whose knack for comedy (and long memory for old sight gags) made him a valuable assistant.
 Cline remained in Jones's employ well into the 1950s.

 Personal life

 In 1913, Cline became engaged to Minnie Elizabeth Matheis, aged 18, who previously had been engaged three times in three months.
 They married on March 6, 1916.
 In 1918, they had a daughter, named Elizabeth Normand; Minnie contracted an infection in childbirth and died four days later.

 In 1919, Cline married Beatrice Altman.
 They had no children.
 She died in 1949.

 Cline died of cirrhosis in 1961.

+In popular culture

+One of the two detective characters in The X-Files episode "Clyde Bruckman's Final Repose", is named after him.
+Just like how the title of the episode itself is named after Clyde Bruckman.